tommh/mmba-ai-programmers/class_2/lesson_plan.md

       - Pinecone is a popular vector database that can be used for RAG.
 Setting up a Pinecone vector database is an essential step in implementing a RAG system.

    - **Procedure:**
-      1. Explain the importance of naming the index and what the index will contain.
-      2. Show how to set up a Pinecone vector database using their website
+      1. Set up an index in Pinecone using the website
-      3. Discuss how to store data in the Pinecone index, including embeddings and documents.
+      2. Discuss how to data is stored in pinecone: as numbers

 **3. Embedding documents and storing them into Pinecone**